Cebu Metropolitan Cathedral: Cathedral of Saint Vitalis

 November 18, 1994.
-Archbishop Ricardo Cardinal Vidal consecrates the cathedral on to the Most Holy Name of Jesus, recalling the days when Cebu was called Ciudad del Santisimo Nombre de Jesus.
+Cardinal-Archbishop Ricardo Vidal consecrates the cathedral on to the Most Holy Name of Jesus, recalling the days when Cebu was called Ciudad del Santisimo Nombre de Jesus.

 2008-2009.
 The cathedral undergoes another major renovation in time for the 75th anniversary celebration of the archdiocese on April 28, 2009.
 An application was also sent to the Vatican for its elevation into a minor basilica.